 The Virtual Desktop developer is great at adding new features and updates.
-The latest version is v1.17 from November 20th.
+The latest version is v1.20 from February 25th.
 Here is a list of new things that have been added to Virtual Desktop on Oculus Quest:

 - New environment, ‘Modern Apartment’, available in 3 different ambiences